-Table 61: Overview of anonymised variables in the children-dataset in wave 11 (KINDER) (KINDER)
+Table 63: Overview of anonymised variables in the children-dataset in wave 12 (KINDER)

-Varname Variable label Procedure

-alter12u14m children in the age of 12 to less than Since wave 10 the age of children under 7 is

-14 months old asked once on a monthly basis.
-The infor-

-mation about month and year of birth was

-reduced to one indicator, if the child was in

-the age of 12 to less than 14 months old

-at the point of the interview.
-Based on this

-information the indicator was also filled for

-previous interview waves.
+Varname Variable label Procedure alter12u14m children in the age of 12 to less than 14 months old Since wave 10 the age of children under 7 is asked once on a monthly basis.
+The information about month and year of birth was reduced to one indicator, if the child was in the age of 12 to less than 14 months old at the point of the interview.
+Based on this information the indicator was also filled for previous interview waves.